karttur/setup-blog/_posts/2017-12-21-setup-blog-tools.markdown

 ### Install Homebrew

-Homebrew in a package (or app) manager, that installs apps on macOS platforms.
+[Homebrew](https://brew.sh) (or Brew for short) in a package (or app) manager, that installs apps on macOS platforms.
 There are alternatives to Homebrew (including Fink and MacPorts).
 I have tried them all, and I like Homebrew better than the other two.

 To install Homebrew, open a <span class='app'>Terminal</span> window and type (or copy and paste) the command: